 Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

-Instead of banging and clanging in the weights room, I’m banging my head against a brick wall wondering how school teachers don’t punch more teenagers in the face.
+Instead of banging and clanging in the weights room, I find myself pacing around the living room pondering how teachers don’t punch more teens square in the face.

 “Hey Russ, lockdown isn’t going well for me.

-The fitness pages I follow all seem to be saying that you should be training harder than ever because there are no distractions, but honestly I’ve found my motivation at an all-time low since the gym closed.
+The fitness pages I follow all seem to be say “you should be training even harder because there are no distractions now!”, but I’ve never found it more difficult!
+My movitvation has hit an all-time low since my local gym closed becaus it was my time which I reserved just for me every day, and losing it has hit me hard.

 Russ Says: “Fuck Social Media!”